bishoplafer/instagram-api-analytics/api-endpoints.md

 These edpoints will be needed to provide analytic data about posts to help build community.
+Console for this API located at: https://apigee.com/console/instagram

 ### Instagram API endpoints to use for local community: